ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

     .. blank:: 2darrayNullblank
         :correct: null$
-        :feedback1: ('.*','Did you actually try this in DrJava?')
+        :feedback1: ('.*','Did you actually try this?')

-        What is printed in DrJava when you type System.out.println(ticketInfo); and hit enter after you do the above declarations?
+        What is printed when you type System.out.println(ticketInfo); after you do the above declarations?

 ..	index::
 	pair: 2D Array; creation